thapakorn604/AttractingContributors-songs/README.md

 1- Click on edit (pen icon at the top right coner of this page)

-2- Scrol down to *Places You Would Love to Visit*
+2- Scroll down to *Places You Would Love to Visit*

 3- Add your place(s)